 Remember that there may be two insurances, especially with Medicare subscribers.
 It’s important to know which is primary and which is secondary.

-Also note that different insurance companies may have similar names.
+One annoying thing going against the front desk staff is that some insurance cards have multiple insurance descriptions and logos on them.
+Try to get them to ignore the big letters on the front and look on the back where it says “Submit Claims To.”
 Check the small print on the back of the card to verify the Payer ID and claims address to match to your software’s carrier entry.

 Make sure to scan a copy of the insurance cards front and back.
 This comes in very handy for the billing team should there be any follow-up issues.